ray-project/ray/doc/source/serve/http-adapters.md

 ```
 ## List of Built-in Adapters

-Here is a list of adapters and please feel free to [contribute more](https://github.com/ray-project/ray/issues/new/choose)!
+Here is a list of adapters; please feel free to [contribute more](https://github.com/ray-project/ray/issues/new/choose)!

 ```{eval-rst}
 .. automodule:: ray.serve.http_adapters